linuxserver/docker-bookstack/README.md

 [![Dockerfile-link](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/Dockerfile-Link-green.png)][dockerfileurl]

-BookStack is a free and open source Wiki designed for creating beautiful documentation.
+[BookStack](https://www.bookstackapp.com) is a free and open source Wiki designed for creating beautiful documentation.
 Feautring a simple, but powerful WYSIWYG editor it allows for teams to create detailed and useful documentation with ease.

 Powered by SQL and including a Markdown editor for those who prefer it, BookStack is geared towards making documentation more of a pleasure than a chore.

+For more information on BookStack visit their website and check it out: https://www.bookstackapp.com

 ## Usage